deltafi/deltafi/tui/README.md

 - `--watch, -w`: Wait for each deltafile to complete before showing results

 #### `search`
 Search and filter DeltaFiles with a rich set of criteria.
-Opens an interactive TUI for browsing results.
+Opens an interactive TUI for browsing results with real-time updates and advanced navigation.

 ```bash
 deltafi search [flags]
 ```

-Flags:
+**Interactive Features:**
+- **Real-time Navigation**: Use arrow keys, page up/down, or mouse wheel to navigate results
+- **Sorting**: Press Tab/Shift+Tab to cycle through sort columns, 'o' to toggle sort direction
+- **Auto-refresh**: Use `--auto-refresh` to automatically update results every N seconds
+- **Detailed View**: Press Enter to view full DeltaFile details in a modal
+- **Help**: Press 'h' to view keyboard shortcuts and navigation help

+**Search Flags:**
 - `--from <time>`: Display DeltaFiles modified after this time (default: today)
 - `--to <time>`: Display DeltaFiles modified before this time (default: now)
 - `--until <time>`: Alias for --to